HOME • SEARCH • EMAIL • ABOUT

 Others

-- Bark is used for tanning and as a black dye for matting.
+- Tanning / Dye: Bark is used for tanning and as a black dye for matting.

 Studies

-Study isolated virosecurinine and viroallosecurinine as cytotoxic alkaloids from the leaves of Securinega virosa.
+Study of leaves of Securinega virosa isolated two cytotoxic alkaloids, virosecurinine and viroallosecurinine as cytotoxic alkaloids from the leaves of Securinega virosa. (see constituents above) (1)

-Anti-Diabetic: Study of a methanol extract of Securinega virosa leaves on streptozocin-induced diabetic rats showed significant reductions of blood glucose levels on three different extract doses.
+Anti-Diabetic / Leaves / Roots: Study of a methanol extract of Securinega virosa leaves on streptozocin-induced diabetic rats showed significant reductions of blood glucose levels on three different extract doses. (see constituents above) (2) An aqueous extract of roots of Securinega virosa lowered the area under the OGTT curve dose dependently at doses between 0.1 and 1.0 g/kbw.
+It did not lower blood glucose below fasting levels in both fed and

 Antidiarrheal: Study investigating the antidiarrheal activity of methanolic extracts of leaves, stem bark and root bark of Securinega virosa on a castor oil-induced diarrheal model showed the leaves and root bark extract to possess pharmacological activity against diarrhea.